M-Wasfi/magnitt-client/README.md

 ## Built With

-React - The web framework used
+React - The web framework used,
-Redux - For state management
+Redux - For state management,
-React Router Dom - For routing
+React Router Dom - For routing,
-Axios - For asynchronous HTTP request to REST endpoints
+Axios - For asynchronous HTTP request to REST endpoints, Bootstrap - For styling

 ## Authors